LucaMele/battleship-angular/README.md

 Now you sould see the app under http://localhost:3000

 Keep aware that python (https://www.python.org) is required on your system before running npm install!

+## First access, temp admin

+If there are no user yet in the db, first user is allowed to access with the user `admin` and password `admin`.

+As soon as a new created users exists, admin:admin will never be allowed again in the system.
+So please be careful when creating the first user and give him admin rights, otherwise the user administration section is never accessible!